 The Washita Group is divided into the Georgetown Formation, Del Rio Clay, and Buda Limestone (Brune and Duffin, 1983).
-The Georgetown Formation thins southward and is composed of fine-grained limestone that in places is hydraulically connected to the Edwards Limestone.
-The Del Rio Clay and Buda Limestone are composed of shale and fine-grained limestone, respectively (Brune and Duffin, 1983).
+The Georgetown Formation thins southward and is composed of fine-grained nodular limestone that is interbedded with layers of marl.
+The Georgetown Formation is hydraulically connected to the Edwards Limestone throughout the study area.
+The Del Rio Clay is calcareous, pyritic clay that contains gypsum.
+It is about 65 feet thick in the study area and is usually poorly exposed below the Buda Limestone (Brune and Duffin, 1983; Senger and others, 1990).
+The Buda Limestone are composed of fine-grained limestone subdivided into lower, slightly glauconitic limestone and upper, hard, fossiliferous limestone members (Brune and Duffin, 1983; Senger and others, 1990).